 Discover the life of one of Australia's great Prime Ministers and the challenges of ...10-12 Busby Street, Bathurst, NSW, 2795, Australia

-The Bathurst District Historical Society Museum and Archives is located in a wing of the ...East Wing, Bathurst Court House, Russell Street, Bathurst, NSW, 2795, Australia
+The Bathurst District Historical Society Museum, Archives and Bookshop are located in the East Wing ...East Wing, Bathurst Court House, Russell Street, Bathurst, NSW, 2795, Australia